-Globe Life insurance for children or grandchildren is good, but it’s the not the best one out there.
+Globe Life insurance for children or grandchildren is good, but it’s not the best one on the market.

 We analyzed the top children’s life insurance companies to compare them all against Globe Life.

 Here’s what we found…

 - Price: Globe isn’t the cheapest, but they are among the lowest on the market.
 Both Globe and Mutual of Omaha unequivocally have the lowest cost for baby life insurance.

 - Coverage: Globe lacks here.
 They max out at $30,000, while most other carriers offer up to $50,000 in coverage.

 - Added benefits: Globe is on par with everyone else here.
 Like all other carriers, they guarantee insurability later in life and give you time for someone else to take over the payments should the policy owner die.

 - Application process: Globe is equivalent to other companies here.
-They offer an online application that can be done rather quickly or they allow you to apply via a paper application through the mail.
+They offer an online application that can be done relatively quickly.
+They also allow you to apply via a paper application through the mail.

 - Age: This by far is the best thing about Globe.
 They accept children as old as 24.
 Most other companies cap out at age 17 for new applicants.

 - Company reputation: This is one key area where Globe really falls short.
 Unfortunately, they have many complaints lobbied against them.
-No other companies have anywhere near the amount of complaints that Globe has.
+No other companies have anywhere near the number of complaints that Globe Life has.

-When you break it all down, you can clearly see that Globe Life Insurance isn’t the best option when you’re looking for life insurance for children or grandchildren.
+When you break it all down, you can see that Globe Life insurance isn’t the best option when you’re looking for life insurance for children or grandchildren.